washraf/the-docker-ecosystem/Chapter 1/Section 1/What are Containers.md

-#What are Containers
+#What are Containers ?

-Container is a called light weight virtualization also called Operating system level software and echo system that allows sharing the Operating system between multiple instances called containers.
+Containers is a light weight virtualization which is also known as Operating system level virtualization.As a definition it a middle-ware and echo system that allows sharing the Operating system between multiple instances called containers.

 Each container is separated from other containers and could have a different Linux flavor than other container and the base operating system.